yym68686/ChatGPT-Telegram-Bot/README.md

 - How should I set the API_URL?

-It supports all suffixes, including: https://api.openai.com/v1/chat/completions, https://api.openai.com/v1, and https://api.openai.com/.
+The API_URL supports all suffixes, including: https://api.openai.com/v1/chat/completions, https://api.openai.com/v1, and https://api.openai.com/.
+The bot will automatically allocate different endpoints based on different uses.

 - Is it necessary to configure the web_hook environment variable?